 - This is how the other characters encounter Edwin, the doctor, in Predators.

-- This happens to a trainee spy in the opening sequence of The Living Daylights.
+- This happens to an unlucky 00 agent in the opening sequence of The Living Daylights.

-- A fatal example of this occurs in The Bridge on the River Kwai.
+- A fatal example of this occurs in The Bridge on the River Kwai, where a squad members land in a forest where he hangs himself.

 - In The Dirty Dozen, Jiminez breaks his neck this way during a drop in France.